getodk/docs/README.md

 ```

 #### Reason & Fix:
-You got an incorrect sphinx version, we need the 1.6.6 version.
-You can fix this by reinstall sphinx using:
+You got an incorrect` sphinx` version, and you can fix this by reinstall `sphinx` using:

 ```bash
 $ pip install sphinx==1.6.6